-In case you haven’t met them yet, or you have and didn’t know they were part of the family; I thought I’d take a moment to introduce you.
+In case you haven’t met them yet, or you have and didn’t know they were part of a bigger family, I thought I’d take a moment to introduce you.

 - She’s the one that interrupts your thoughts.
 When you’re mid-sentence she’s going to slide into the conversation and make you draw a blank.
 While focused on a task she’s going to jump in and grab your train of thought and run away with it.
 We aren’t positive where she comes from.
 She may be a result of pain – you know, it’s hard to focus on a conversation if someone is stabbing you in the thigh with a knife.
 Or maybe she comes around after a few of the other girls (depression and fatigue) have been visiting for a while.

 - As a child, we were scared of the boogie man living under our bed.
 Well, that’s Isabelle.
 She runs in and hides before you get under the covers with the sheer goal of keeping you awake all night.
-She’s very aware of your sleep cycle; all 5 stages and the 90 minutes it takes to get you to a restorative sleep.
+She’s very aware of your sleep cycle – all 5 stages and the 90 minutes it takes to get you to a restorative sleep.
 While you’re in stage one your muscles and brain are still active.
 In stage two your muscles are supposed to relax and only your brain keeps going.
 That’s when she lets all the bed bugs loose to crawl up and down your legs so that you can’t stay still.
 Once stage three hits, you should be experiencing gentle waves taking you deeper into sleep.
 But she’s there.
 Whispering in your ear to keep your mind active and tapping on your arms and legs to keep your muscles alert.
-Stage five is where you can dream, your body can repair tissue and illness damage, and your body releases serotonin to decrease pain; she won’t let you linger there long.
+Stage five is where you can dream, your body can repair tissue and illness damage, and your body releases serotonin to decrease pain – but she won’t let you linger there long.
 She gets vicious and starts to punch you in the arm and talk out loud until she has you fully awake.
 She’s a mean girl.